 PLEASE NOTE: Financial aid is not disbursed until the beginning of the respective term.
 Be prepared to make certain program payments in advance.
-Contact financial aid early to determine your financial aid eligibility and make sure your aid information is set.
+Contact the Office of Student Financial Services early to determine your financial aid eligibility and to make sure your financial aid information is set.